Natasha’s Story

 ABOUT ME: I’m a certified life coach, a registered medical assistant and a certified pharmacy technician.
 I also have an associate's degree in applied science healthcare administration.

-I also take daily medications, go to therapy and attend grief groups regularly to keep myself mentally and emotionally stable.
+I take medications daily, go to therapy weekly and attend grief groups regularly to keep myself mentally and emotionally stable.